evelina-dorofejeva/pd-model-validation/README.md

 # PD Model Validation

-This repository contains a basic validation of Probability of Default (PD) model outputs.
+This repository demonstrates a basic validation workflow for Probability of Default (PD) model outputs.

 ## Contents
 - Python notebooks for data checks, PD validation and visualization